Get insider access

 Shark vs BISSELL

-BISSELL vacuums are generally cheaper than comparable Shark models, though that lower price tag is often reflected in inferior build quality, debris pickup performance, and air filtration performance.
+BISSELL vacuums are generally cheaper than comparable Shark models, though their lower price tag often results in inferior build quality, debris pickup performance, and air filtration performance.
+However, some BISSELL models are a little easier to maintain—many new Shark models use non-removable brushrolls that can be a hassle to clean properly.

-Shark produces a variety of different vacuum types at various price points.
-They're smartly designed to reconfigure into a handheld design if you need a closer clean, and cordless options are available.
+Shark produces a wide range of vacuums at various price points.
+They often have a smart design that lets you switch to a handheld mode for a closer clean, and many cordless options are available.
 When comparing their stick vacuums to Dyson's offerings, Shark vacuums feel better built and sturdier.
 However, they also tend to have a similar but slightly worse performance on carpet.
 Their upright vacuums usually perform better on all surface types than BISSELL vacuums.

 Lineup